Continuous Patrolling Games: Formal Definitions for Network and Game

 Some networks, as we shall see in later sections, require Attacker strategies specifically suited to their structure, such as attacks on leaf nodes when the network is a tree.
 But there are also some general strategies that are available on any network.
 Here we define two of these and present the general bounds on the value that they give.

-\begin{definition} [\textbf{Uniform attack strategy}] A \textbf{uniform attack strategy} is a mixture of pure attacks that have a common attack time interval $J=[M,M+\alpha]$.
+\begin{definition} [\textbf{Uniform attack strategy}] A \textbf{uniform attack strategy} is a mixture of pure attacks that have a common attack time interval $J=[M,M+\alpha]$, where $M$ can be chosen arbitrarily (for example $M=0$).
 The attacked point is chosen uniformly at random.
 That is, the probability that the attacked point lies in a set $Y$ is given by $\lambda \left( Y\right) /\mu$. \end{definition}

-We restate a lemma from \cite{ALMP} for completeness (the proof is in the Online Appendix). \begin{lemma} Against any patrol $S$, a uniform attack strategy is intercepted with probability not more than $\alpha /\mu $.
+We restate a lemma from \cite{ALMP} for completeness (the proof is in the Appendix). \begin{lemma} Against any patrol $S$, a uniform attack strategy is intercepted with probability not more than $\alpha /\mu $.
 Consequently $V\leq \alpha /\mu $ for any network. \end{lemma}

 We now define independence for sets and strategies. \begin{definition}[\textbf{Independent set}] A subset $I$ of $Q$ is called \textbf{independent} if the distance between any two of its points is at least $\alpha$.
 For any subset $Y$ of $Q$, the set $W \equiv W\left( Y\right) $ is the subset of $Q$ consisting of all points at distance at most $\alpha /2$ from $Y$. \end{definition}